This page was most recently updated on May 8th, 2025

 SECTION 4.02 Election of Members.

 Any person interested in becoming a member of the Court shall submit a written and signed application on a form approved by the Board of Advisors to the member-at-large in charge of membership.
 Upon payment of any non-refundable membership dues, (see SECTION 4.08 below) membership shall be automatically approved unless specifically disapproved by the Board of Advisors for just cause as defined by the Board of Advisors.
-Any applicant who has been disapproved for membership shall have the privilege of review by the membership at large according to such procedures as may be fixed by the Board of Advisors.
+Any applicant who has been disapproved of membership shall have the privilege of review by the membership at large according to such procedures as may be fixed by the Board of Advisors.

 SECTION 4.03 Voting Rights.